Panniculitis: Signs and symptoms

 This is not a complete list of possible causes.

 Associated conditions

 Lipoatrophy or lipodystrophy (the loss of subcutaneous adipose tissue) can occur in any of these conditions.

 Diagnosis

 Classification

-It can occur in any fatty tissue (cutaneous or visceral) and is often diagnosed on the basis of a deep skin biopsy, and can be further classified by histological characteristics based on the location of the inflammatory cells (within fatty lobules or in the septa which separate them) and on the presence or absence of vasculitis.
+It can occur in any fatty tissue (cutaneous or visceral) and is often diagnosed based on a deep skin biopsy, and can be further classified by histological characteristics based on the location of the inflammatory cells (within fatty lobules or in the septa which separate them) and on the presence or absence of vasculitis.

 There are thus four main histological subtypes: